 The thin end of the porta cath is inserted into the subclavian vein in aseptic conditions, usually in the operating theater.
 The dome is buried under the skin and is usually palpable just below the surface of the skin.
 At the point of insertion a scar may be visible.
 This type of catheter requires the least amount of maintenance because it is under the skin.
 All medications which are prescribed via this route can be given by cleaning the skin and injecting the medication into the dome, after palpating it.
 The injection site should be rotated so that skin healing takes place between injections.

-It is routine to have an x-ray to insure that the catheter is in correct site.
+It is routine to have an x-ray to ensure that the catheter is in correct site.

 Once the external wound has healed there is no routine maintenance.